Reykhólar village has a population of around 108 (2024), and the Reykhólahreppur county has a population of 246 (2025), give or take a few.

 In the middle of the graveyard by the church, you will see the foundation of the old Reykhólakirkja church and a memorial showing the site of the altar of the old Reykhólakirkja church.

-Written on the memorial stone is "Altarisstæði Reykhólakirkju 1856-1975", which means that this is the site of the altar of the old Reykhólakirkja church.
+The memorial stone reads "Altarisstæði Reykhólakirkju 1856-1975", meaning that this is the site of the altar of the old Reykhólakirkja church.
 The outlines of the old church can be seen around the memorial stone.

-The new Reykhólakirkja church is now located on the spot where the old Reykhólabær farm used to be.
+The new Reykhólakirkja church is now located on the site of the old Reykhólabær farm.

 The site of the altar of the old Reykhólakirkja church